Jackson Yee: Controversy

 In August 2019, Yee ended his contracts with Givenchy after the brand produced a T-shirt listing Hong Kong, Macau and Taiwan as separate countries.

 In March 2021, Yee distanced himself with Adidas after the brand announced its decision to not use cotton sourced from the Xinjiang region where there were alleged human rights issues.

-On 6 July 2022, Yee, a graduate of the Central Academy of Drama, was announced as one of the candidates admitted to the National Theatre of China as part of its 2022 cohort of fresh graduates.
-The announcement of a celebrity securing a bianzhi—a stable job with lifetime benefits at a government or government-backed institution—sparked heated discussion online over alleged irregular recruitment practices, lack of transparency, and unfair acquisition of such coveted positions, particularly amid China’s dire job market at the time.
-On 16 July, the National Theatre of China issued a statement confirming that the recruitment process was conducted in accordance with established procedures and requirements.
+On 6 July 2022, Yee, a graduate of the Central Academy of Drama, was named one of the successful applicants to the National Theatre of China.
+The announcement of a celebrity securing a bianzhi—a stable job with lifetime benefits at a government or government-backed institution—sparked heated discussion online over alleged recruitment irregularities, especially given China’s tough job market at the time.
+On 16 July, the National Theatre of China issued a statement clarifying that the hiring process complied with official standards and procedures.
 On 17 July, Yee announced his withdrawal from the position to quell the controversy.